-Enzyme-linked immunosorbent assay (ELISA) is extremely sensitive test that is used to detect specific antibodies or antigens.
-The direct ELISA is a test for the detection of antigen using specific immobilized antibody.
+Enzyme-linked immunosorbent assay (ELISA) is an extremely sensitive test to detect specific antibodies or antigens.
+Direct ELISA is a test for detecting antigens using specific immobilized antibodies.

-Next, an enzyme-linked antibody that can react with the antigen is added.
-If antigen is present in the well, the enzyme-linked antibody binds to it and is retained.
+Next, an enzyme-linked antibody (detector antibody) that can react with the antigen is added.
+The enzyme is involved in generating a specific color.
+If an antigen is present in the well, the enzyme-linked antibody binds to it and is retained.

-(i.e. Antibody directed against specific infectious agent in question is firmly fixed to a solid matrix, either the inside of the walls of microdilution tray or the outside of a spherical plastic or metal bead or some other solid matrix)
+Antigen-specific antibody (capture antibody) is attached to a solid phase surface. (i.e., Antibody directed against a specific infectious agent in question is firmly fixed to a solid matrix, either the inside of the walls of a microdilution tray or the outside of a spherical plastic or metal bead or some other solid matrix)

-if antigen is present in the fluid to be tested, stable antigen-antibody complexes is formed; unbound antigen is thoroughly removed by washing.
+Test specimen is added.
+If the antigen is present in the fluid to be tested, stable antigen-antibody complexes are formed; unbound antigen is thoroughly removed by washing.

-- Second antibody against the antigen being sought is then added to the system.
+The second antibody (detector antibody) against the sought antigen is added to the system.
 This antibody has been complexed to an enzyme such as alkaline phosphatase or horseradish peroxidase.

-- If the antigen is present on the solid matrix, it binds the second antibody, forming a sandwich with antigen in the middle.
+The antigen on the solid matrix binds the second antibody, forming a sandwich with antigen in the middle.
 Unbound labeled antibody is removed by washing.

 Results and Interpretation

 The intensity of the color is directly proportional to the amount of the antigen present in the same.
-Amount of antigen present in the test sample can be measured using the ELISA reader.
+The amount of antigen present in the test sample can be measured using the ELISA reader.